Mbed-TLS/mbedtls/docs/proposed/config-split.md

 Configuration file split
 ========================

-## Why splitting the configuration file?
+## Why split the configuration file?

-The objective of the repository split is to reach the point where in Mbed TLS all the cryptography code and its tests are located in a tf-psa-crypto directory that just contains the TF-PSA-Crypto repository as a submodule.
+The objective of the repository split is to reach the point where in Mbed TLS all the cryptography code and its tests are located in a `tf-psa-crypto` directory that just contains the TF-PSA-Crypto repository as a submodule.
 The cryptography APIs exposed by Mbed TLS are just the TF-PSA-Crypto ones.
 Mbed TLS relies solely on the TF-PSA-Crypto build system to build its